 Also look out for the mobile food vans around the city, where you can get a quick, cheap bite to eat.

 Adelaide would have to be one of the easiest cities to get around.
 It is very flat and compact, so it is easy to walk or cycle around the city.

 The Adelaide CBD is only a 10 minute taxi ride from the airport.
 There is also a commuter bus, which will take you directly to the city and most hotels operate a shuttle service.

 Within the city, Adelaide is very easy to get around.
 The Adelaide Metro is a tram, bus and rail system which runs through the city.
 If you are staying for a few days it would be worth purchasing a “Metro Visitor Pass”, which will save you money on transport costs.

 So as you can see, Adelaide is far from the “boring City of Churches”.
 There are so many interesting and unique things to explore, that it is well worth including on your Australian itinerary for a few days.

 Flying is the quickest way to get to Adelaide.

 Adelaide is a 2 hour flight from Sydney and a 1 1/2 hour flight from Melbourne.
-Virgin Airlines frequently have great flight deals between cities.
+Domestic airlines frequently have great flight deals between cities.

 Adelaide is an 8 hour drive from Melbourne and could be included at the end of Great Ocean Road trip.
 Driving from Sydney to Adelaide will take 14 hours and require at least one overnight stop.